dihedron/netcheck/README.md

 ## TODO

 - [ ] Support bundle download from Hashicorp Consul (both KV and Service Registry)
-- [ ] Support bundle download from Redis
 - [ ] Support specification of custom Golang template on the command line for on-the-fly custom report production